The Double Refuge 🍷 Bubbles Winking at the Brim

 Sections

-The main body of The Double Refuge is comprised of two sections.
-The eight chapters of PATHWAYS TO DOUBT emphasize the effect of science on religion, especially how astronomy and natural science eroded Medieval certainties, and led to the formulation of agnosticism in the late 19th century.
-The nine chapters of CURRENTS OF RELIGION emphasize the diverse history of religion, as well as aspects of mysticism that survive the collapse of certainty.
+The main body of The Double Refuge is comprised of two sections: Pathways to Doubt and Currents of Religion.
+The eight chapters of Pathways to Doubt emphasize the effect of science on religion, especially how astronomy and natural science eroded Medieval certainties, and led to the formulation of agnosticism in the late 19th century.
+The nine chapters of Currents of Religion emphasize the diverse history of religion, as well as aspects of mysticism that survive the collapse of certainty.
 I’ll argue that this mysticism, with its open borders and lack of doctrine, can act as a conduit between agnosticism and theism — as well as a refuge from the ravages of both.

-Throughout this exploration I use historical timelines, yet my arguments are more about the nature of doubt and belief than about historical development.
-My range is quite wide and varied — from early expressions of doubt and belief in Mesopotamia, India, China, and Classical Europe to the empiricism and agnosticism of the 18th and 19th centuries, to the liberalism and existentialism of the 20th century.
+Throughout this exploration I use historical timelines, yet my arguments are more about the nature of doubt and belief than about the historical development of either.
+My range is quite wide and varied — from early expressions of doubt and belief in Mesopotamia, India, China, and Classical Europe, to the empiricism and agnosticism of 18th and 19th century England and France, to the liberalism and existentialism of the 20th century.
 I highlight literature that’s especially relevant to the relation of agnosticism to belief.
-For instance, I look at proto-agnosticism and Christianity in Dickens’ Bleak House, and at Modern agnosticism and mysticism in Forster’s A Passage to India in 🦖 At the Wild & Fog (starting with A Misty Maze, But Not Without a Plan).
+For instance, in 🦖 At the Wild & Fog (starting with A Misty Maze, But Not Without a Plan) I look at proto-agnosticism and Christianity in Dickens’ Bleak House, and at Modern agnosticism and mysticism in Forster’s A Passage to India.

 🍷